red-scorp/ag-panel/README.md

 A Next generation of [lcdproc](http://lcdproc.sourceforge.net/) display panel based on Arduino and similar HW.
 This project is based on my earlier code of [Arduino LCD over Serial Panel (alos-panel)](https://github.com/red-scorp/alos-panel).
-The original alos-panel C code was fully rewritten on C++ for better maintainability and expansion.
+The original alos-panel C code was fully rewritten in C++ for better maintainability and expansion.
 Documentation is pending!

-This project **will** support multiple different connections and different types of displays, including HD44780 based.
+This project **will** support multiple different connections and different types of displays, including HD44780-based displays.
-Main platform for this project is Arduino Uno and Nano boards but it should certainly work on another Arduino boards as well.
+The main platform for this project is Arduino Uno and Nano boards, but it should certainly work on other Arduino boards as well.
-One of the topics of this project is portability between different CPUs, though you can expect it working with AVR, SAM, SAMD, STM32, ESP32, RISC-V and other hobby platforms as well.
+One of the goals of this project is portability between different CPUs.
+You can expect it to work with AVR, SAM, SAMD, STM32, ESP32, RISC-V, and other hobby platforms.

-## Current status
+## Current Status

-Work in progress but already usable.
+Work in progress, but already usable.

-## Supported configurations
+## Supported Configurations

 - Protocols
-  - [x] los-panel (lcdproc) for direct HD44780 (will support **only** HD44780 displays)
+  - [x] los-panel (lcdproc) for direct HD44780 (supports **only** HD44780 displays)
   - [ ] rawserial (lcdproc) (in progress)
   - [ ] own protocol TBD (lcdproc) (to be implemented)
 - UART Serial
   - [x] Hardware UART (up to 10 if supported)
-  - [x] USB Virtual UART (for SAMD, SAM and STM32 platforms)
+  - [x] USB Virtual UART (for SAMD, SAM, and STM32 platforms)
-  - [x] Software UART (for AVR, STM32, ESP8266 and ESP32 platforms)
+  - [x] Software UART (for AVR, STM32, ESP8266, and ESP32 platforms)
   - [ ] Bluetooth UART (to be implemented)
   - [ ] LAN/WLAN TCP/IP socket (to be implemented)
   - [x] No (null) UART
   - [x] Buffered UART (addition to a regular UART)
 - LCD Display
   - [x] HD44780 and clones in 4-bit and 8-bit modes
-  - [x] HD44780 w/ binary (on/off) backlight over I2C bus, based on 'I2C LCD backpack'
+  - [x] HD44780 with binary (on/off) backlight over I2C bus, based on 'I2C LCD backpack'
-  - [x] HD44780 w/ RGB binary (7 colors) backlight over I2C bus, like 'Adafruit RGB 16x2 LCD Shield'
+  - [x] HD44780 with RGB binary (7 colors) backlight over I2C bus, like 'Adafruit RGB 16x2 LCD Shield'
-  - [x] AIP31068, HD44780-like w/ I2C and SPI interface
+  - [x] AIP31068, HD44780-like with I2C and SPI interface
 - LCD Backlight
-  - [x] Not controlled or controlled by display itself
+  - [x] Not controlled or controlled by the display itself
   - [x] ON/OFF binary backlight
   - [x] RGB binary (7 colors) backlight
   - [x] PWM-controlled (monochrome brightness) backlight
   - [x] RGB PWM-controlled (hue brightness) backlight
-  - [x] RGB PWM-controlled backlight attached over I2C bus w/ help of PCA9633 LED controller
+  - [x] RGB PWM-controlled backlight attached over I2C bus with the help of PCA9633 LED controller
 - Keyboard / Input
   - [x] No keyboard
   - [x] Digital Matrix up to 4x4 (on analog pins)